Eddy (fluid dynamics)

 An eddy is a movement of fluid that deviates from the general flow of the fluid.
 An example for an eddy is a vortex which produces such deviation.
 However, there are other types of eddies that are not simple vortices.
-For example, a Rossby wave is an eddy which is an undulation that is a deviation from mean flow, but doesn't have the local closed streamlines of a vortex.
+For example, a Rossby wave is an eddy which is an undulation that is a deviation from mean flow, but does not have the local closed streamlines of a vortex.

 Swirl and eddies in engineering

 The propensity of a fluid to swirl is used to promote good fuel/air mixing in internal combustion engines.

 In fluid mechanics and transport phenomena, an eddy is not a property of the fluid, but a violent swirling motion caused by the position and direction of turbulent flow.

 Reynolds number and turbulence

 In 1883, scientist Osborne Reynolds conducted a fluid dynamics experiment involving water and dye, where he adjusted the velocities of the fluids and observed the transition from laminar to turbulent flow, characterized by the formation of eddies and vortices.
 Turbulent flow is defined as the flow in which the system's inertial forces are dominant over the viscous forces.
 This phenomenon is described by Reynolds number, a unit-less number used to determine when turbulent flow will occur.
 Conceptually, the Reynolds number is the ratio between inertial forces and viscous forces.

 The general form for the Reynolds number flowing through a tube of radius r (or diameter d):